rjiosum/Solid-Principles/README.md

 This means that the overridden methods should have the same signature, throwing the same type of exceptions and returning the same type of data.

+Child pre-conditions cannot be greater than parent method pre-conditions.

+Child post-conditions cannot be lesser than parent method post-conditions.

+A pre-condition is a condition that happens before we execute a functionality.

+A post-condition is a condition that happens after we execute a functionality.

 > I - ISP - Interface Segregation Principle

 No client should be forced to depend on method it does not use.